Let Sleeping Corpses Lie (film)

-Let Sleeping Corpses Lie (Non si deve profanare il sonno dei morti, No profanar el sueño de los muertos); also known as The Living Dead at Manchester Morgue and Don't Open the Window) is a 1974 zombie horror film directed by Jorge Grau, and starring Cristina Galbó, Ray Lovelock and Arthur Kennedy.
-It focuses on two protagonists who are harassed by a local police investigator in the English countryside and are implicated in murders committed by zombies who have been brought to life by a farming tool designed to kill insects via ultra-sonic radiation.
+Let Sleeping Corpses Lie (Non si deve profanare il sonno dei morti, No profanar el sueño de los muertos) is a 1974 zombie horror film directed by Jorge Grau, and starring Cristina Galbó, Ray Lovelock, and Arthur Kennedy.
+The plot follows two travelers who become implicated in murders in the Lake District committed by zombies who have been brought to life by a farming tool designed to kill insects via ultra-sonic radiation.

-A co-production between Spain and Italy, Let Sleeping Corpses Lie premiered at the Sitges Film Festival on 30 September 1974, where it won awards for Best Actress (for Galbo) and Best Special Effects.
-Jorge Grau won the CEC Award for Best Director.
-In the following years, the film has become a cult classic.
+A co-production between Spain and Italy, Let Sleeping Corpses Lie premiered at the Sitges Film Festival on 30 September 1974, where it won awards for Best Actress (for Galbó) and Best Special Effects.
+Grau won the CEC Award for Best Director.
+The film was distributed internationally under approximately 15 alternative titles, notably The Living Dead at Manchester Morgue (United Kingdom), Don't Open the Window (United States), and Zombi 3: Da dove vieni?
+(Italy).

+In the years since its release, the film has become a cult classic.

 Plot

 George Meaning is taking a trip to the Lake District.
 However, Edna Simmons accidentally damages his motorbike while reversing her car at a petrol station.
 He demands that she give him a lift to his destination.
-Edna, planning to visit her sister Katie, wishes to visit the town of Southgate first.
+Edna, planning to visit her sister Katie, wishes to visit Southgate first.

-George and Edna eventually come to a dead-end road while searching for Katie's house.
+George and Edna eventually reach a dead end on a road while searching for Katie's house.
 George walks to a farm where men from the Ministry of Agriculture use an experimental machine.
-While asking for directions, he learns that their machinery is designed to kill insects through ultra-sonic radiation.
+While asking for directions, he learns that their machinery is designed to kill insects through ultrasonic radiation.
 Meanwhile, while waiting at the car, Edna is attacked by a man who emerges from a river.
 She runs to find George for help, but her attacker is gone when they return to the car.

 That night, Katie, who is addicted to heroin, awaits Edna's arrival.
-Katie's photographer husband Martin goes down to a waterfall near their remote cottage to complete a shoot of plant specimens.
+Katie's photographer husband, Martin, goes down to a waterfall near their remote cottage to complete a shoot of plant specimens.
 Left alone, Katie prepares to take heroin but is attacked by the same man who earlier attacked Edna.
 Katie is pursued to Martin's photo shoot.
 There, the man kills Martin, and Katie flees just as George and Edna arrive.
 When the three report the death, the police inspector suspects foul play by the trio.
 George is forced to stay in Southgate as a person of interest in the investigation.
 He secretly takes the roll of film from Martin's camera to a pharmacist to have it developed.
 Katie has a breakdown and is hospitalised.
 At the hospital, babies bite and scratch people with mysterious homicidal intensity.